fredokun/scriptex/README.md

  1. a latex/PDF backend for printing and on-screen reading
  2. a HTML/CSS/Javascript backend for interative web documents.

-ScripTex (soon to be renamed) is mostly developed to develop computer science courses as well as testable scientific papers ... but it might prove useful in other areas too.
+Tango is mostly developed to develop computer science courses as well as testable scientific papers ... but it might prove useful in other areas too.
+ It might one day be useful for static site generation (Jekyll, DocPad, etc.).